Flyer Comet (Whalom Park)

 Flyer Comet was a wooden roller coaster located at Whalom Park in Lunenburg, Massachusetts.
 The roller coaster was built in 1940 and operated until is permanent closure in 2000.
 In 2006, after the lift motor and part of its electronics were gutted, Flyer Comet was demolished.

 The tracks were then reclaimed by the park.

-Flyer Comet was located next to the amusement park, Whalom Park, which operated until 2000.
-The ride consisted of a wooden wheel with stop buttons built into its outer rim.
-The main building was located underneath the ride and passengers sat on benches inside of the building.
-The outside of the building was covered in glass to hide the rollers so they could be easily discovered.

 History

 When the 1923 Shooting Star roller coaster was destroyed in 1938 by a hurricane, Whalom staff hired the National Amusement Device Company and designer Vernon Keenan to create a new coaster for the park.
 Many parts from the Shooting Star were used to construct the ride, which was then called the Comet.
 The ride was Whalom Park's third roller coaster since the park opened in 1893, and no new coasters ever replaced it or were added to the park.

 Whalom Park was bought by Global Developments in 2001.
 They started clearing the land on October 10, 2006; the roller coaster was dismantled on October 18.
 The area was redeveloped into Emerald Estates.